alexhowell2a/alexhowell2a.github.io/_posts/2021-09-05-list-of-game-companies-to-avoid.md

 Even then, Fortnite is still to be criticized, as Fortnite copied PUBG, and Bluehole dropped their lawsuit against Epic only because Tencent has a finger in the pies of both companies, and now recently shamelessly stole Among Us' impostor game mode concept, without putting even a bit of work to twist it in their own way.

 They snatch games from Steam, sometimes even just a few days before their release date (most notable example being Metro Exodus).
 Their so-called promise to not do it again was an absolute joke, as Anno 1800 was also another EGS exclusive - but don't worry, you could have pre-ordered it on Steam and wait a whole year until you get the game you were promised to get that year on that platform.
 They have also removed Rocket League from Steam as it's now an exclusive on Epic Games Store on PC, after they acquired Psyonix (developers of Rocket League).
 Involved into predatory microtransaction practices, absolutely horrendous customer experience and support, anti-developer and anti-consumer game store and game services, they're only staying afloat because of Fortnite and Unreal Engine, killed off a great franchise (Unreal Tournament).

-**Reminder: Don't play or download Fortnite, Saints Row (reboot), Rocket League or any Epic Games product outside of Unreal Engine, that still hasn't been tarnished yet by Tim Sweeney and his ghouls.
-Also pirating any Epic Games exclusive is always morally correct, the developers have cashed in their money so one less person buying their crappy game isn't going to be an issue.**

 ### IGN - Known Electronic Arts, Ubisoft, Activision-Blizzard, Doritos, Mountain Dew shill